memfault/interrupt/_posts/2023-08-23-firmware-encryption-with-python.md

 ---
 title: "Encrypting Firmware Updates With Python"
 description:
-  Firmware encryption is an option to increase security in over the air OTA updates in this post we will see how to implement firmware encryption and decryption.
+  Firmware encryption is an option to increase security in over the air (OTA) updates.
+In this post, we will see how to implement firmware encryption and decryption.
 author: Guille
 ---